nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :loudspeaker: "*I was to lazy to fix it*, and hope someone else will do it, some day."
+### : Loudspeaker: "*I was too lazy to fix it*, and I hope someone else will do it someday."

 ---

-### :question: Who is the magic wizard to fix things for you?
+### :question: Who is the magic wizard who can fix things for you?

 ---

-### :three: `easier-when-practiced` - Yes, refactoring can be complicated, it gets harder if we don't train it, once the code base eroded further. *Start refactoring today.*
+### :three: `easier-when-practiced` - Yes, refactoring can be complicated, it gets harder if we don't practice it, once the code base erodes further. *Start refactoring today.*

 ---